List of The Office (American TV series) episodes: Season 1 (2005)

 Season one aired between March 24 and April 26, 2005.
 It originally debuted as a midseason replacement for Committed.
 It carried over general plot ideas from the earlier British series created by Stephen Merchant and Ricky Gervais, and particularly the threat of wholesale downsizing.
 However, only the pilot was a direct adaptation of one of the UK version's episodes.

 This season introduced the main characters, and established the general plot as a documentary crew is recording the lives of the employees of the fictitious Dunder Mifflin Paper Company.
 In a mockumentary format, it shows Michael Scott (Steve Carell), regional manager of the Scranton branch office, as he tries to convince the filmmakers of the documentary that he presides over a happy, well-running office.
 Meanwhile, sales rep Jim Halpert (John Krasinski) finds methods to undermine his cube-mate, Dwight Schrute (Rainn Wilson); receptionist Pam Beesly (Jenna Fischer) is trying to deal with Michael's insensitivities and flubs; and the temporary employee Ryan Howard (B. J. Novak) is acting mostly as an observer of the insanity around him.

 Season 2 (2005–06)

 Season two of The Office premiered on September 20, 2005, and ended on May 11, 2006.
-NBC initially ordered only six episodes for the season, and in September, ordered seven more.
+NBC initially ordered only six episodes for the season, then in September ordered seven more.
 On November 3, 2005, NBC ordered an additional three, and in the end it had ordered a full season of 22 episodes.

-The second season further developed into the plot of the fear of company downsizing, along with the introduction of new characters and developing some of the minor ones—especially that of Dwight.
-As Michael starts a relationship with his boss Jan Levinson (Melora Hardin), Pam and Jim's relationship become one of the focal points of the season.
-Their compatibility becomes more obvious as Jim's feelings for Pam continue to grow, while she struggles with her relationship with the warehouse worker Roy Anderson (David Denman).
+The second season storyline further delved into the fear of company downsizing, along with the introduction of new characters and developing some of the minor ones—especially that of Dwight.
+As Michael begins a relationship with his boss Jan Levinson (Melora Hardin), Pam and Jim's relationship becomes one of the focal points of the season.
+Their compatibility becomes more obvious as Jim's feelings for Pam continue to grow, while she struggles with her engagement to warehouse worker Roy Anderson (David Denman).